 Consistency matters more than quantity.
 If you can only post on Facebook once per day, stick to that schedule.
 Let your followers know they can count on you to meet their expectations.

 You should also keep your post times and types of content consistent.
 For instance, you might publish a teaser for your latest blog post every morning, share an insight in the afternoon, and schedule a promotional post for the evening.
+If this seems a lot of work you can take help from various Facebook publishing tools.

 When you’re consistent, people will want to actively check your Facebook page to see what you’ve posted recently.
 That’s the best way to boost your follower count and to discourage people from disengaging with your brand.